Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness

-\llava{} has strong visual reasoning capabilities \citep{liu2024improved}, but it is not robust to adversarial image attacks as neither its image encoder nor its language model experienced adversarial training. \farellava{} replaces the frozen CLIP image encoder with a robust version achieved through unsupervised adversarial finetuning on ImageNet. \doublellava{} adds two levels of defense: full, web-scale adversarial contrastive CLIP pretraining and adversarial visual instruction tuning.
+\llava{} is not robust to adversarial image attacks, having experienced no form of adversarial training. \farellava{} replaces the frozen CLIP image encoder with a robust version achieved through unsupervised adversarial finetuning on ImageNet. \doublellava{} adds two levels of defense: full, web-scale adversarial contrastive CLIP pretraining and adversarial visual instruction tuning.
 Increased adversarial training yields strong benefits to performance.
-For example,\citet{wang2025double} compare LLaVAs on adversarial VQAv2 \citep{goyal2017making} -- which requires visual reasoning while under PGD attack -- and find \doublellava{} has 59.5\% accuracy, \farellava{} reaches 31\%, and \llava{} has 0\%.
+As shown in Table \ref{tab:llava_robustness_levels}, these different adversarial training extents lead to very different robustness levels.
 We use the \farellava{} finetuned with $\varepsilon = 2/255$ under the $\ell_{\infty}$ norm, and the \doublellava{} pretrained and finetuned with $\varepsilon = 8/255$ under the $\ell_{\infty}$ norm.